-If your iPhone won't restart normally, press and hold the Sleep/Wake and Touch ID/Home buttons at the same time until the iPhone shuts off (about 10 seconds) and the screen goes completely dark.
-Then, press the Sleep/Wake button to restart it.
+If your iPhone won't restart normally, press and hold the Side and Touch ID/ Home buttons (all models except the iPhone X) or the Side and Lower Volume buttons (iPhone X) at the same time until the iPhone shuts off (about 10 seconds) and the screen goes completely dark.
+Then, press the Side button to restart it.
+(On an iPhone 5s or SE, you use the Sleep/Wake button with the Touch ID/Home instead.)